standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 you put her right out on the street.
 Make her walk the blocks.
 She’s workin’ for you then, an’ not the landladies and landlords.
 Keep her away from the other women.
-They’ll wise her up an’ you'll lose her, or put her against hop an’ you’ll have a bum on your hands.
+They’ll wise her up an’ you’ll lose her, or put her against hop an’ you’ll have a bum on your hands.
 That’s all, now.
 Are you goin’ to start her in to-night?
 The sooner the better.”